caspervanengelenburg/LayoutGKN/README.md

 We do so by using a differentiable graph kernel as a distance function on the final learned node-level embeddings.
 We show that LayoutGKN computes similarity comparably or better than graph matching networks while significantly increasing the speed.

-## TODOs
+## 🛠

+It is a work-in-progress repository.
-Few elements are missing (1 script and checkpoints), and I think that here and there extra explanations could help a lot in understanding the code and how to use it (eg, by adding notebooks).
+Few elements are missing still and I think that here and there extra explanations could help a lot in understanding the code and how to use it (eg, by adding notebooks).
-The following things will be finished before the conference in Sheffield:
+The following will be added before the start of the conference in Sheffield:

+- [ ] `.py` Script for evaluation
-- [ ] Script for generating the triplets
+- [ ] `.py` Script for generating the triplets
+- [ ] `.ipynb` Notebook on training and evaluation
+- [ ] `.ipynb` Notebook on visualizing the data, running models for retrieval, and making cool and informative 2D search maps using tSNE.
-- [ ] Add model checkpoints (in `models/`)
+- [ ] 🚩 Add properly trained model checkpoints to `models/`
-- [ ] Add explanation (in `README.md`) on graph formats (networkx, pytorch geometric, node features, edge features, triplets of graphs)
+- [ ] 🔍 Add explanation on floor plan graph definition and formats to `README.md`: `networkx` and `pytorch geometric` packages; node-, edge-, and graph-level attributes; graph triplets.
-- [ ] Extra notebooks to provide more information on: training, evaluation, and visualization

-Nonetheless, the repo including publicly available preprocessed data should be enough to train your own models!
+Nonetheless, the repo including publicly available preprocessed data (see section `Data` below) should be enough to train your own models!

 ## Usage